tianyingchun/ExpressCart/README.md

 ### Config

 There are are a few configurations that can be made which are held in `/config/default.json`.
 If any values have been changed the app will need to be restarted.

+Paypal details can be obtained by logging into your PayPal account.

+- `cart_title` refers to the title shown on  the top of your cart navigation menu.
+If you would like a logo in it's place you will have to edit the `/views/layouts/layout.hbs`.
+- `number_products_index` refers to the amount of products shown on the homepage of your cart.
+- `base_url` refers to the URL of your cart. **Note: Ensure there is no trailing slash**
+- `flat_shipping` refers to the flat shipping rate if the total card amount is less than the value set in `free_shipping_amount`.
+- `free_shipping_amount` refers to the minimum spend for a customer to receive free shipping.
+If free shipping is never offered, set this value to something really high.
+Eg: 9999999.00
+- `paypal_username` refers to the value obtained from your PayPal account login
+- `paypal_password` refers to the value obtained from your PayPal account login
+- `paypal_signature` refers to the value obtained from your PayPal account login
+- `paypal_cart_description` refers to the value shown to the user when redirected to the PayPal payment page
+- `paypal_currency` refers to a valid currency to accept payments.
+PayPal does the conversion

 Example config file
 ```